bill-connelly/rpg/API.md

 If you require this to be truely random on every trial simply replace the contents of this method with:

+      import random
+      return random.shuffle(list)

+* Parameters:
+  * list (list) - A list containing grating/raw path names, or any strings

+* Returns:
+  * A list of with the same elements as that passed in, shuffled, but in an order that is fixed between sessions

 ### close():

 Destroy the screen object, cleaning up its memory and restoring previous screen settings.
 Only necessary to be called if you are creating a new screen object within the same Python session, for instance if switching between resolutions.